wso2-extensions/esb-connector-googlespreadsheet/docs/config.md

 <br/>

->> **Note:** For the very first time we need to use valid accessToken to use the connector operations.
-If the provided accessToken is expired then the token refreshing flow will be handled inside the connector.
+>> **Note:** When trying it out for the first time, you need to use a valid accessToken to use the connector operations.
+If the accessToken has expired then the token refreshing flow will be handled inside the connector.

 <br/>